Northop: Northop Silver Band

-In 1892 a group of young men met at Soughton (Sychdyn) and committed themselves to playing for a year with the newly formed silver band.
+In 1892, a group of young men met at Soughton (now Sychdyn) and committed themselves to playing for a year with the newly formed silver band.
 Within two years they had relocated to nearby Northop.
 The bands' first contest success was in 1921 at Flint.
 The band at that time rehearsed at the Boot Inn which now supplies refreshments after practices.

 The band has played at some prestigious venues, including the Liverpool Philharmonic Hall, St. David's Hall, in Cardiff and the Royal Albert Hall in London.
 The 1980s saw the band become 'international' with a visit to Menden in Germany.
 Recently band members joined forces with Parc and Dare Band from South Wales in a return visit to Germany to play at a Police Festival in Hamburg.